| Are you looking

 While most of the links to your site will be gained gradually,

-link to it, Google understands that you'd like to let others know
+and link to it, Google understands that you'd like to let

-about the hard work you've put into your content.
-Effectively promoting
+others know about the hard work you've put into your content.

-document, taking these recommendations to an extreme could actually
+recommendations to an extreme could actually harm the reputation

 Good practices for promoting your website

-own site letting your visitor base know that you added something
+on your own site letting your visitor base know that you added

-new is a great way to get the word out about new content or services.
+something new is a great way to get the word out about new

-the offline promotion of your company or site can also be rewarding.
+into the offline promotion of your company or site can also

-interaction and sharing have made it easier to match interested
+user interaction and sharing have made it easier to match

 Avoid:

-you run a local business, adding its information to Google's Local
+- If you run a local business, adding its information to Google's

 your local business.

-are, there are a number of sites that cover topic areas similar
+- Chances are, there are a number of sites that cover topic

 Avoid: